ipfabric/docs/docs/IP_Fabric_GUI/discovery_snapshot.md

 This might be desirable if you performed almost a full snapshot of the network, but only few devices were not included or had connectivity issues that were later resolved (for example wrong AAA configuration, firewall rules, forgot to include a network seed, etc).

-When adding a new device to an existing snapshot, the [snapshot-specific setting](#snapshot-specific-settings) will be applied.
+When adding a new device to an existing snapshot, the [snapshot-specific settings](#snapshot-specific-settings) will be applied.
 If you need to change some settings (for example add a new network seed, login credentials, etc.) in order to add a new device to an existing snapshot, you will need to first change the settings for that particular snapshot and then add a new device.